 Booking.com Is Ripping You Off

-Another blogger, Danny Mekic, wrote out their terrible experience with Booking.com and states a few things you should be aware of.
+Another blogger, Danny Mekic, wrote out their terrible experience with Booking.com and stated a few things you should be aware of.

 Booking is adding a ton of money on top of the hotel room for commission, so you’d save a ton more by booking directly.